Fighting For Mothers And Babies With Birth Injuries

 If this has happened to your baby, our North Carolina birth injury attorney can help you get proper compensation.
-Call The Melvin Law Firm in Greenville/Raleigh today to talk to a medical malpractice lawyer about your claim by calling 800-626-7047.
+Contact The Melvin Law Firm in Greenville today to talk to a medical malpractice lawyer about your claim by calling 800-626-7047.

 Two Common Types Of Birth Injuries

-Shoulder dystocia and cerebral palsy are two of the most common types of birth injuries/delivery room errors.
+Shoulder dystocia and cerebral palsy are two of the most common types of birth injuries and delivery room errors:

-Shoulder dystocia occurs when a baby’s shoulder gets stuck behind the mother’s pelvic bone during the delivery.
+- Shoulder dystocia occurs when a baby’s shoulder gets stuck behind the mother’s pelvic bone during the delivery.
 When that happens, there are certain maneuvers that the doctor must perform to get the baby out.
-If those maneuvers are done properly, the child will not be injured.
-However, if the doctor pulls too hard on the baby’s head, this can cause the brachial plexus nerves to be torn, causing a condition called Erb’s palsy, in which the child loses most or all of the use of his or her arm.
+If those maneuvers are correctly done, the child will not be injured.
+However, if the doctor pulls too hard on the baby’s head, this can cause the brachial plexus nerves to be torn, causing a condition called Erb’s palsy, in which the child loses most or all the use of his or her arm.

-Cerebral palsy that occurs during birth is caused by a lack of oxygen to the brain, or cerebral hypoxia.
-While they are being born, fetuses are linked to heart rate monitors.
-A great fluctuation in heartbeat indicates fetal distress.
+- Cerebral palsy (CP) can be caused during birth by a lack of oxygen to the brain or cerebral hypoxia.
+While they are being born, fetuses are linked to heart-rate monitors.
+A significant fluctuation in a heartbeat indicates fetal distress.
 Usually, if a doctor notices fetal distress, he or she will perform a C-section.
-If he or she doesn’t, cerebral palsy (CP) is sometimes the result.
+If he or she doesn’t, CP is sometimes the result.
 CP is a condition caused by damage to the motor control areas of the brain.
-People with CP have trouble with walking and talking, and may also be subject to seizures.
+People with CP have trouble with walking and talking and may also be subject to seizures.

-Our Raleigh law firm handles both of those types of claims, as well as a variety of other possible birth malpractice cases, including:
+Our law firm handles both of those types of claims, as well as a variety of other possible birth and pregnancy malpractice cases, including: